fairclothjm/cookbook/go/modules.md

 #### usage

-Make a vendored copy of dependencies
+Make a vendored copy of dependencies:
 ```
 go mod vendor
 ```

-Build dependencies from the vendor directory
+Build dependencies from the vendor directory:
 ```
 go build -mod vendor
 ```